spanners/dissertation/dissertation/sections/pilot1.markdown

-One must make the statement along the lines of: "Amongst the number of different branches that the paper talks about, *X* with *Y* themes and *Z* focus is the flavour of thematic analysis that I am going to use" -- e.g. essentialism NOT constructionism, one aspect NOT whole, theoretical NOT inductive...
+One must make the statement along the lines of: "Amongst the number of different branches that the paper talks about, *X* with *Y* themes and *Z* focus is the flavour of thematic analysis that I am going to use" -- e.g. essentialist NOT constructionist, one aspect NOT whole, theoretical NOT inductive...

 As this is a Pilot Study I will simply be using the 6-phase analysis to gather themes in the data (if there are any), as shown in Table \ref{tab:phases-of-ta}.